So, you’ve decided you want to start a travel blog, but you don’t know where to start.

 Now that we have overcome those challenges, it’s time to get to the fun bit, setting the blog up!

 Step 1.
 Choosing and registering a good travel domain name:

 The very first step is to choose and register a domain name.
 A domain name is the name visitors will use to visit your blog, for example: “www.myawesometravelblog.com”

 Coming up with name can often be tricky, but in most cases for a travel blog keep it simple, if you are writing on world war two dive sites go for something like “www.Divingww2wrecks.com”

 If you can think of something funny and it fits with your site then go for it!

 Tip: stick with .com for a travel blog, it’s the de facto international domain ending!
 Our recommended hosting comes with a free domain so register it in the next step.

-TIP OF THE DAY: if you want to check whether a particular domain is registered or not, head to domainpill.com.
-There you can quickly know the domain availability and register domain which are available.
+TIP OF THE DAY: if you want to generate domain name ideas, head to Domain Name Generators Tools.
+There you can quickly get ideas.

 Step 2.
 Setting up hosting